charig/OutOfSSAPresentation/Sections/SSABackground.md

 Note:
 In practice, factors such as the programmer's willingness to wait for the compiler to complete its task place upper limits on the optimizations that a compiler implementor might provide.

+Historical Context.
+Throughout the 1980s, various (IRs) were proposed to encapsulate data dependence in a way that enabled fast and accurate dataflow analysis.
+The motivation was the exposure of direct links between variable definitions and uses, known as def-use chains, enabling efficient propagation of data-flow information.
+Example IRs include the program dependence graph [146] and program dependence web [252].

 ---